KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP02-appropriation-is-not-branching.md

 ## Scope

 This protocol evaluates a structural claim — that downstream position alone is sufficient to constitute legitimate branching — and the conditions under which lineage-language becomes structurally misleading.
 It addresses the claim, not the claimant: its object is the form of the argument, not the motives of anyone who advances it.
 Its purpose is to distinguish lawful branching from origin-fractured recurrence and to make the difference recognizable on inspection.
+The vocabulary of *descent*, *branch*, and *lineage* is the examined framework's own, engaged here on its terms rather than adopted as canonical.

 ---